UC San Francisco offers exciting summer research opportunities for undergraduate students in the health sciences.

 Students selected for summer research at UC San Francisco spend up to ten weeks working with UCSF faculty members on research projects.
 Participants in the program take part in seminars, lectures, and social events, creating a cohesive and supportive community.
 At the end of the program, students give presentations of their research and get valuable feedback from students, postdocs, and faculty at UCSF.
 The program runs from the last weekend in May until the first weekend in August.

 - Be a currently-enrolled undergraduate student.
-(We cannot accept students who will have earned their bachelor's degree by the end of the spring 2025 quarter.)
+(We cannot accept students who will have earned their bachelor's degree by the end of the spring 2026 quarter or semester.)

 - Be a U.S. citizen or permanent resident.

-- Have a desire to pursue a PhD in one of the disciplines offered by the UCSF Graduate Division in life/health sciences listed at right.
+- Have a desire to pursue a PhD in one of the disciplines offered by the UCSF Division of Graduate Education and Postdoctoral Affairs.

 - Have completed at least four semesters or six quarters of undergraduate study prior to the beginning of the Summer Program.